We are very proud of our choirs under the direction of Eleanor Daley.

 The Intermediates cover a wider range of music than the Junior Choir, and occasionally join the Senior Choir for Special Music presentation such as Requiem (Gabriel Fauré), and Mass for Children (John Rutter).
 They always sing with the Senior Choir on Easter Sunday, and are featured prominently in Fairlawn’s annual Lessons and Carols service.
 The choir also sings at several other services each year, including Palm Sunday Mother’s Day and the early service on Christmas Eve, when the music is provided exclusively by the Juniors and Intermediates.

-With a voice “like crystal clear, tumbling water” that possesses exceptional sincerity and warmth, Amy Dodington is a Toronto - based freelance soloist, recitalist and private music teacher.
-Amy's moving performances in Bach, Handel and Mozart oratorios and her eclectic solo recitals have earned her a loyal, enthusiastic following throughout Ontario and beyond.
-Amy has received numerous awards and scholarships, s ung on a Juno award - winning recording and performed under Maestro Helmuth Rilling in the home church of J.S.
+With a voice “like crystal clear, tumbling water," Amy Dodington is a Toronto-based freelance soloist, recitalist and private music teacher.
+Her moving oratorio performances and her eclectic solo recitals have earned her a loyal, enthusiastic following throughout Ontario and beyond.
+Amy has received numerous awards and scholarships and sung on a Juno award-winning recording.
+She has performed under Maestro Helmuth Rilling in the home church of J.S.
 Bach in Leipzig, Germany.
-Some of Amy’s pre - pandemic solo appearances include Fauré’s Requiem with the Elmer Iseler Singers, Vaughan Williams’ Don a Nobis Pacem with the Amadeus Choir in Toronto, and Mozart’s Requiem , Grand Mass in C Minor , Haydn’s The Creation and Bach’s St. John Passion with the Cellar Singers in Orillia.
-Recitals with Fairlawn pianist Doreen Uren Simmons have been recently held i n Toronto, Shanty Bay, Orillia and Alliston.
-An exceptional ensemble singer, Amy is a member of the Elmer Iseler Singers (Canada’s flagship 20 - voice professional choir) and occasionally of Soundstreams Choir 21.
-No stranger to singing under the direction of Canadian women composers, Amy joined the Fairlawn choir family in 2018 after 16 years singing at Kingsway - Lambton United Church, 12 of which were with Ruth Watson Henderson.
+Soloist highlights over the last several years include Fauré’s Requiem with the Elmer Iseler Singers, Vaughan Williams’ Dona Nobis Pacem with the Amadeus Choir in Toronto, and Mozart’s Requiem, Vespers, Grand Mass in C Minor, Haydn’s Creation and Bach’s St. John Passion with the Cellar Singers in Orillia.
+She also appears frequently with Whispering River Music in Parry Sound.
+Recitals with Fairlawn pianist Doreen Uren Simmons have been held in Toronto, Shanty Bay, Orillia, Alliston, Gravenhurst and elsewhere.
+An exceptional ensemble singer, Amy is a member of the Elmer Iseler Singers (Canada’s flagship 20-voice professional choir) and occasionally of Soundstreams Choir 21.
+No stranger to singing under the direction of esteemed Canadian women composers, Amy joined the Fairlawn choir family in 2018 after sixteen years singing at Kingsway-Lambton United Church, twelve of which were with Ruth Watson Henderson.

 Anne has been a soprano section lead at Fairlawn since 2016, and was a member of the acclaimed Elmer Iseler Singers from 2009 to 2021.
 A graduate of the University of Toronto, and an aerospace engineer by day, she grew up in a musical family, playing multiple instruments, and singing with her siblings.
-Anne’s choral composition Be Still was featured as the virtual musical offering for a worship service at Fairlawn this past spring.
+Past Fairlawn online services have featured Anne’s choral composition Be Still as the virtual musical offering.

 Phil Smith is a graduate of Queen’s University, with a Bachelor of Music degree majoring in Vocal Performance.
 Phil’s first debut in the Fairlawn Senior Choir was in 1997.
 After a number of years’ hiatus, due to work and family commitments, but during which time, he often sang for Special Music Sundays, Phil once again joined the Senior Choir family in the fall of 2017.
 The choir has had the privilege of performing two of his wonderful choral compositions, Within My Heart (2018) and Our Lord Is Here (2019).
-Phil lives in Aurora, Ontario with his wife Kirsten, and his two... daughters, Kate and Natalie.
+Phil lives in Aurora, Ontario with his wife Kirsten, who is also a member of the Senior Choir, and their two daughters, Kate and Natalie.

 Canadian/British bass‐baritone Giles Tomkins has been a section lead at Fairlawn since 1998.
 Widely praised for his vocal virtuosity and lyricism in an impressive range of repertoire, his rich, resonant voice brings “authority and power” to the concert and operatic stage.
 Noted for his convincing portrayal of the philosopher Colline in La Bohème, Giles has performed the role with Scottish Opera, as well as with Saskatoon Opera, Manitoba Opera, and Pacific Opera Victoria.
 Contemporary works include Gandalf in Dean Burry’s The Hobbit with the Canadian Children’s Opera Company, and The Overcoat with Tapestry Opera and Vancouver Opera.
 His many Messiah appearances include performances with the Elmer Iseler Singers, the Thunder Bay Symphony, and the Regina Symphony Orchestra, to name but a few.
 He also sang Dvorak’s Stabat Mater with the Vancouver Symphony, and Beethoven’s Mass in C with the Bach Elgar Choir in 2019.
 Over the course of his varied career, Giles has also been engaged by the Canadian Opera Company, Edmonton Opera, Against the Grain Theatre, Toronto Operetta Theatre, and Opera 5.